Latest Panthers News February 2026

 - DT Cam Jackson

-Pro Bowler Derrick Brown returns after suffering a 2024 season-ending injury in Week 1, which is an upgrade to the run defense.
-Carolina brings in two new run-stoppers to the defensive line with the signings of Bobby Brown III and Thershawn Wharton.
-Wharton had a career-best 6.5 sacks for the Chiefs last season.
-However, the Panthers just placed Bobby Brown on the active/non-football injury list.
+Pro Bowler Derrick Brown returned after suffering a season-ending injury in Week 1 of 2024, providing an upgrade to the run defense.
+Carolina also bolstered the defensive line by signing Bobby Brown III and Thershawn Wharton, with Wharton coming off a career-best 6.5 sacks for the Chiefs last season.
+Both are expected to play significant roles in the playoffs.

 Linebackers